Kloox/ft_vox_42/README.md

 <h2>Description</h2>
 Welcome to the beautiful world of voxels, where you will use all the benefits of the<br/>
-abstraction "the whole world is a 3 dimensions grid" in order to display a daunting number<br/>
+abstraction "the whole world is a 3-dimension grid" in order to display a daunting number<br/>
 of things on a screen, travel in a gigantic procedural universe and a completely malleable<br/>
 playground.
 What are voxels?<br/>
 <br/>